 The San Juan Mountains in southwestern Colorado is one of the best day hiking areas in the state, encompassing more than 10,000 square-miles of some of the most spectacular peaks, ridges and glacial valleys in the state.

-Central Colorado - The Sawatch and Elk Mountain ranges around Aspen, Leadville, Buena Vista, Crested Butte and Marble offer the quintessential Rocky Mountain hiking experience with glacial valleys leading to vast alpine expanses sprinkled with glistening lakes amid soaring peaks.
+The Sawatch and Elk Mountain ranges offer the quintessential Rocky Mountain hiking experience with glacial valleys leading to vast alpine expanses sprinkled with glistening lakes amid soaring peaks.

-California's Southeastern Sierra - The southeastern Sierra Nevada Mountains, around the towns of Lee Vining, Mammoth Lakes, Bishop and Lone Pine, are a hiker’s paradise of rugged peaks, beautiful alpine lakes and gorgeous meadows.
+The southeastern Sierra Nevada Mountains are a hiker’s wonderland of rugged peaks, beautiful alpine lakes and gorgeous meadows.

-California's Southwestern Sierra - Giant sequoias, peaceful conifer forests, glistening lakes and dramatic mountain scenery tempt hikers to explore the southwestern Sierra Nevada Mountains around Lodgepole and Mineral King in Sequoia-Kings Canyon National Park.
+Giant sequoias, peaceful conifer forests, glistening lakes and dramatic mountain scenery tempt hikers to explore the southwestern Sierra Nevada Mountains in Sequoia-Kings Canyon National Park.

-Glacier National Park - Glacier National Park is a hikers paradise, with over 700 miles of trails ranging from short nature walks to extended backpacks, traveling through some of the most spectacular and wild country in the Rockies.
+Glacier National Park features over 700 miles of trails ranging from short nature walks to extended backpacks, traveling through some of the most spectacular and wild country in the Rockies.

-The Valais - Located in the southwestern part of the country, the Valais is home to some of the most dramatic scenery in Switzerland and some of the greatest hiking destinations such as Zermatt, Saas Fee, Gruben, Zinal, Les Hauderes and Arolla.
+Located in the southwestern part of the country, the Valais is home to some of the most dramatic scenery in Switzerland and the country's best hiking destinations.